 You may be renovating in order to accommodate new activities and usage of the space.
 For example, your business may be expanding and you are moving into a new space.
 Your business will almost certainly use the space differently from the last tenant.

 If you’re running a yoga studio, its heating and cooling needs will be different from an office or a retail store; a boutique filled with racks of clothing has different requirements than an open exercise room.
 The hours will be different, the activities will change and the occupants may have very different comfort expectations.
 Even changes in the amount of computer equipment in the space can make a big difference.
 Make sure the design of the new HVAC system is modified accordingly to avoid unpleasant surprises.

-More people require less heating and more cooling.
+3. More occupants require less heating and more cooling

 Chances are, your renovations are meant to accomplish more than just making your space look nicer.
 You’re probably expecting to grow your business.
 If, for example, you are renovating a restaurant dining room to accommodate more customers, you’ll be increasing the occupancy of your space.The more people are occupying a given space, the more it heats up.
 That means your dining room will need less heating in the winter and more cooling in the summer.
 You need to make sure your new HVAC system can handle these changes.

-Your old furnace or air conditioner may be incorrectly sized after the renovation.
+4. Your old furnace and/or air conditioner may be incorrectly sized after the renovation

 New energy-efficient materials and construction techniques may change the need for heating and cooling in your renovated space.
 New insulated windows and doors prevent drafts, which reduces both heating and cooling needs.
 The same goes for new wall insulation.
 New lighting technology produces less heat, which reduces cooling needs but may increase heating requirements.